Explore Jobs

 2022 Annual Revenue: $3.8 billion

-Rooms to Go was also the first major furniture chain retailer to offer separate, specialized stores for children’s furniture, known as Rooms to Go Kids.
+Established in 1990, Rooms to Go has revolutionized the furniture shopping experience with their complete room sets, providing consumers with stylish options at competitive prices.
+Their growth includes specialized stores for children’s furniture, known as Rooms to Go Kids.

 8. Restoration Hardware